 - Edit WAV, AIFF, FLAC, MP2, MP3, Ogg Vorbis sound files.

 - AC3, M4A/M4R (AAC), WMA, Opus and other formats supported using optional libraries.

 - Cut, copy, splice or mix sounds together.

 - Numerous effects including change the speed, pitch or tempo of a recording.

 - And more!
 See the complete list of features.

-Audacity is free software, developed by a group of volunteers and distributed under the GNU General Public License (GPL).
+Audacity is free software distributed under the GNU General Public License (GPL).

 Free software is not just free of cost (like “free beer”).
 It is free as in freedom (like “free speech”).
 Free software gives you the freedom to use a program, study how it works, improve it and share it with others.
 For more information, visit the Free Software Foundation.